Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

-In this setting, the preimage of the shaded blue triangle is a $4$-dimensional ball and one can perform a symplectic blow up of it.
-In the almost toric context, this is a (almost-) toric blow up (see~\cite{Symington, LeungSymington} and also~\cite[Section 2.4]{Vianna}).
-After blow up, the preimage by the fibration of the top central corner is again one point and one can perform another nodal trade with the same eigenray (to prove this one can for instance do a mutation of the existing node to get a toric Delzant corner and perform the nodal trade as in Section~\ref{section:almosttoric}).
-After another nodal trade at the top left corner we get the polytope with nodes on the right of Figure~\ref{BU2-3} as basis of an almost toric fibration on $\cptwo \# 3 \cptwobar$.
-One then performs this procedure two more times at each original corner (two nodal trade and a blow-up) to get the desired basis of the almost toric tructure on $\cptwo \# 5 \cptwobar$.
-Note that one could also get this almost toric structure from the one of Figure 18 $(B_1)$ in~\cite[Section 3.3]{Vianna} after performing one mutation and an $SL(2,\mathbb{Z})$ transformation.
+Because we performed the nodal trade, the vertex at the top right of the shaded blue triangle is not a node of the almost toric divisor.
+Instead, its preimage is a circle just like points in the interior of an edge in the toric setting.
+Therefore, the preimage of the shaded blue triangle is a $4$-dimensional ball and we can perform a symplectic blow up by replacing this ball with a $\cpone$.
+This is an (almost-) toric blow up (see~\cite{Symington, LeungSymington} and also~\cite[Section 2.4]{Vianna}).
+After blowing up, the fiber of the top central corner is again one point and we can perform another nodal trade with the same eigenray (to prove this we do a mutation of the existing node to get a toric Delzant corner and perform the nodal trade as in Section~\ref{section:almosttoric}).
+After another nodal trade at the top left corner we get the polytope with nodes on the right of Figure~\ref{BU2-3} as the base diagram of an almost toric fibration on $\cptwo \# 3 \cptwobar$.
+We then perform this procedure of two nodal trades and a blow up two more times at each original corner to get the desired base of the almost toric tructure on $\cptwo \# 5 \cptwobar$.
+This almost toric structure can also be obtained from the one of Figure 18 $(B_1)$ in~\cite[Section 3.3]{Vianna} after performing a mutation and an $SL(2,\mathbb{Z})$ transformation.

-As in the almost toric setting the eigenrays corresponding to the projections of the core for each singularity intersect in the barycenter of the polytope so that this almost toric polytope is centered.
-By Theorem~\ref{thm:toricWein} adapted to the almost toric case, the complement in $\cptwo \# 5\cptwobar$ of the neighborhood of the almost toric divisor is a Weinstein manifold $X_1$ given by attaching $2$-handles to $T^* T^2$ along the following Legendrian attaching spheres:
+The eigenlines for each singularity intersect in the barycenter of the polytope, thus our almost toric polytope is centered.
+By Section~\ref{section:almosttoric}, the complement in $\cptwo \# 5\cptwobar$ of the neighborhood of the almost toric divisor is a Weinstein domain $\mathcal{W}_{T^2, c}$ given by attaching 8 Weinstein $2$-handles to $D^* T^2$ along the following Legendrian attaching spheres (repeated slopes are parallel push-offs of each other):